theam/haskell-do/README.md

 The only *3rd-party* requirement to run HaskellDO is [Stack](http://haskellstack.org/) and [NodeJS](https://nodejs.org/).

-Before proceeding, run a `npm install -g purescript pulp bower` to install the required NodeJS binaries.
+Before proceeding, run a `npm install -g purescript pulp bower` to install the required NodeJS binaries and `make deps` for installing the required dependencies.

 **Clone** this repository, and from the root of the project run `make build-all-<platform>`